Farm accounting basics: methods, setup, and software

 Farmland is a non-depreciating asset that can hold or increase its value over time when properly managed.
 Unlike equipment or buildings, well-maintained agricultural land doesn't lose value through normal use.

-- Fertilizer: an ongoing expense to maintain field productivity
+- Fertilizer: An ongoing expense to maintain field productivity

-- Irrigation: a major cost for farms in dry regions where water access is limited
+- Irrigation: A major cost for farms in dry regions where water access is limited

-- Drainage: a significant investment to prevent crop rot and protect livestock health
+- Drainage: A significant investment to prevent crop rot and protect livestock health

-- Soil pH management: a recurring cost for testing and adjusting nutrient levels for different crops
+- Soil pH management: A recurring cost for testing and adjusting nutrient levels for different crops

-- Weed removal: a continuous expense whether using manual extraction or chemical spraying
+- Weed removal: A continuous expense whether using manual extraction or chemical spraying

-- Pest control: an ongoing battle as pests develop resistance to treatments over time
+- Pest control: An ongoing battle as pests develop resistance to treatments over time

 Know your stock

 Update your records whenever stock numbers change.
 Track births during calving and lambing seasons, record deaths from weather or disease, and log all purchases and sales promptly.
+Accurate livestock counts directly affect your tax obligations, insurance coverage, and financial reporting.
+The number of livestock and poultry producers participating in USDA financial assistance programs has increased significantly to 243,000 over a recent five-year period.

 Understand depreciation

-When equipment depreciates, its taxable value reduces over time as it ages, wears out, or becomes obsolete.
-Depreciation rules help you accurately report asset values and reduce your tax bill.
-For the 2025 tax year, the maximum Section 179 expense deduction for qualifying equipment is $2,500,000.
+Depreciation reduces equipment's taxable value over time as it ages, wears out, or becomes obsolete.
+These rules help you accurately report asset values and reduce your tax bill.
+You can elect the 150% declining balance method or the straight line method for 15-year or 20-year farming property.

-- Heavy machinery: tractors, trucks, and harvesters depreciate steadily due to heavy use, though quality equipment may hold value longer
+- Heavy machinery: Tractors, trucks, and harvesters depreciate steadily due to heavy use, though quality equipment may hold value longer

-- Computer equipment: technology depreciates fastest, often becoming outdated within a few years
+- Computer equipment: Technology depreciates fastest, often becoming outdated within a few years

 - Hand and machine tools: durable items depreciate slowly over many years when properly maintained